-With COVID-related relief programs ending, and with record-breaking rising prices for everyday goods and services, you’ve likely experienced changes to your monthly budget earmarked for housing.
+With the fed raising interest rates, and with record-breaking rising prices for everyday goods and services, you’ve likely experienced changes to your monthly budget earmarked for housing.

 For many people, paychecks aren’t back to where they had been pre-COVID, which makes the end of COVID relief even more challenging.